dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 There is a huge gulf between the speed and agility of a digital start-up and a large, entrenched incumbent.
 Not only do enterprises lack the proper digital skills, they simply cannot respond fast enough to react.
 This inertia has a name - it's called the **Inertia of Enterprise Despair.**  It is made of these components:

   1. Institutional Inertia
-1. Cost Allocation
+  2. Cost Allocation
-1. Risk Management
+  3. Risk Management
-1. Capability
+  4. Talent
-1. Security
+  5. Security
-1. Outdated Paradigms
+  6. Outdated Paradigms
-1. Regulation
+  7. Regulation
-1. Procurement
+  8. Procurement
-1. Legacy Systems
+  9. Legacy Systems
-1. Change Control
+  10. Change Control

 ### 1. Institutional Inertia